thu-ml/tianshou/docs/tutorials/tictactoe.rst

     from tianshou.utils.net.common import Net
     from tianshou.data import Collector, ReplayBuffer
     from tianshou.trainer import offpolicy_trainer
-    from typing import Optional, Tuple

     from tic_tac_toe_env import TicTacToeEnv

 The explanation of each Tianshou class/function will be deferred to their first usages.

-Here we define some arguments of the experiment.
-Just in case you are not familiar with type annotation, '->' indicates the type of return value.
+Here we define some arguments and hyperparameters of the experiment.
 The meaning of arguments is clear by just looking at their names.
 ::

-    def get_args() -> argparse.Namespace:
+    def get_args():
         parser = argparse.ArgumentParser()
         parser.add_argument('--seed', type=int, default=1626)
         parser.add_argument('--eps-test', type=float, default=0.05)